close

 • Location: Siri Fort Road, South Delhi

-Why Visit: A fascinating historical site with serene surroundings, ideal for a relaxed visit away from Delhi’s usual tourist crowds
+Why Visit: A tranquil site thick with history and ideal for a relaxed visit completely away from the usual tourist crowds in Delhi.

 23. The Garden of Five Senses